Connect with us

 The handicapping process

-The bookmakers ring at Stawell is a hive of activity
+The bookmakers ring at Stawell

 And when you think about it, what the punters are really assessing at Stawell isn’t who they think will win, but how wrong they think the handicapper is.
 From that, some athletes will have a much greater chance of winning.
 Of course, they then have to do it, which is still not an easy task, with the pressure of the rarified atmosphere of the event sometimes getting to the ‘favourites.’

-There’s also a benefit – in the form of a ‘lift’ of a 0.5m for athletes who have one major Gift races in the lead up to Stawell – which generally don’t benefit backmarkers, as they are less likely to compete in those events, prioritising instead Track Classic events.
+There’s also a benefit – in the form of a ‘lift’ of a 0.5m for athletes who have one major Gift races in the lead up to Stawell – which generally doesn’t benefit backmarkers, as they are less likely to compete in those events, prioritising instead Track Classic events.

 Advertisement.
 Scroll to continue reading.